skarlekar/fargate-patterns/README.md

 Do not close the terminal or the shell.
 You will need the environment variables for running the commands below in the examples.

 ## Examples
-The following code examples demonstrates these behavioral patterns.
+The following code examples demonstrate these behavioral patterns.

 ### Tom Thumb - A Video Thumbnail Generator Task
 Tom Thumb is a video thumbnail generator task.
 It is implemented following the ***Container-on-Demand*** pattern.

-In a typical usage, an user uploads a video file to a S3 bucket.
+In typical usage, a user uploads a video file to an S3 bucket.
 A trigger is set on the S3 bucket to notify a Lambda function in the event of a file upload to the *video* folder in the bucket.
 The Lambda is deployed with a Python code to extract the name of the video file from the Lambda notification event and [invoke a Fargate task](https://github.com/skarlekar/tom-thumb/blob/85f5dc8527ed9c8b917119ee4f94cd61621e1b42/lambda/lambda-function.py#L29-L63).
-The Fargate task consists of one container that uses ffmpeg application to decode the video and freeze an image at a given position in the video.
-The frozen image is written to a pre-configured folder in a S3 bucket.
+The Fargate task consists of one container that uses FFmpeg application to decode the video and freeze an image at a given position in the video.
+The frozen image is written to a pre-configured folder in an S3 bucket.

 ### Setup Instructions